jungtaekkim/Multi-BOWS/README.md

-# Multi-BOWS: Multi-Fidelity Multi-Objective Bayesian Optimization with Warm Starts for Nanophotonic Structure Design
+# Multi-BOWS

-It is an official repository of "Multi-BOWS: Multi-Fidelity Multi-Objective Bayesian Optimization with Warm Starts for Nanophotonic Structure Design."
+It is the official implementation of "Multi-BOWS: Multi-Fidelity Multi-Objective Bayesian Optimization with Warm Starts for Nanophotonic Structure Design."

-It is under construction.